NLEX Harbor Link

-NLEX Harbor Link (North Luzon Expressway Harbor Link), signed as E5 of the Philippine expressway network, is a four- to six-lane expressway that serves as a spur of North Luzon Expressway (NLEX) linking it to the Port of Manila to the west and Quezon City to the east.
-It runs from Katipunan (a component of Circumferential Road 5) and C.P.
-Garcia Avenues in Quezon City to Radial Road 10 in Navotas, leading to the Port of Manila.
-Currently, its segment from Mindanao Avenue in Valenzuela to Navotas is operational.
+The NLEX Harbor Link (North Luzon Expressway Harbor Link), signed as Expressway 5 (E5) of the Philippine expressway network, is a 24.8 km elevated controlled-access highway that forms a spur of the North Luzon Expressway (NLEX), connecting it to the Port of Manila and Quezon City.
+The expressway runs from Katipunan and C. P. Garcia Avenues in Quezon City to Radial Road 10 in Navotas, with connections to the North Luzon Expressway in Valenzuela and Mindanao Avenue.

 Route description

 The NLEX Harbor Link Project is an extension of the North Luzon Expressway running from Mindanao Avenue in Valenzuela at the east to Radial Road 10 in Navotas at the west, allowing access to the Port of Manila.
 It aims to connect with the Port of Manila while improving cargo movement between NLEX and Radial Road 10.
 It is divided into four segments, namely: Segment 8.1 (Mindanao Avenue Link), 8.2 (C-5 Link / Citi Link), 9 (Karuhatan Link), and 10 (Harbor Link).
 It forms part of the expressway's open section.
 Both Segments 8.1 and 9, located in Valenzuela, are components of Circumferential Road 5 (C-5) of Manila's arterial road network.